Products

 January 4, 2022

 The ecosystem of electric vehicles (EVs) is rapidly changing.
 With so many factors that impact the market, OEMs are evolving their models to meet consumer demand and infrastructure needs.
-“There have been many barriers in the way," says Steven Merkt, TE's president for Transportation Solutions.
+“There have been many barriers in the way," says Steven Merkt, TE's senior advisor.
 "First, it was making a battery that would last long enough and be cost-effective.
 Then getting through these economically unviable times.
 The third was would people want to drive them.”

 The near-term issue is the supply chain, which every manufacturer has experienced.
 As a result, OEMs are responding and adapting.
 Infrastructure is still in flux, with some areas having easy access to charging where others don’t.
 Further, the energy used in charging needs to be sustainable.
 “There’s capability and capacity.
 Capability has had a natural progression of faster charging but scaling it out for capacity isn’t easy for the auto industry,” Stephen explains.